Introduction to ASP.NET FileUpload

 Behind the Scenes

 So, how does the FileUpload mechanism work?
-When the user selects a file from his local storage, the FileUpload control initiates an object which stores the basic information about the file.
-This information contains the file name, extension, directory path, file size, etc. The object has a property HasFile which is then set to true.
+When the user selects a file from his local storage, the FileUpload control initiates an object that stores the file’s basic information.
+This information contains the file name, extension, directory path, file size, etc. Set the object’s property “HasFile” to true.
 This property determines whether the user has selected any file or not.

 Properties of ASP.NET FileUpload

 The ASP.Net FileUpload control comes with certain pre-defined properties.
-These properties are converted to attributes in the native HTML code.
-They help define additional behavior for the FileUpload control.
+The HTML code changes properties into attributes.
+They help define different behavior for the FileUpload control.

-1. AllowMultiple: This property gets or sets a value that permits or restricts the user to select multiple files simultaneously.
-The default value is false, which means the user is not allowed to select multiple files by default.
+1. AllowMultiple: This property gets or sets a value that permits or restricts users to select multiple files simultaneously.
+The default value is false, meaning the user cannot select multiple files by Default.

 <asp:FileUpload ID="myFileUpload" AllowMultiple="true" runat="server" />

-2. BackColor, ForeColor: This property gets or sets the background and the foreground color of the control.
+2. BackColor, ForeColor: This property gets or sets the control’s background and foreground color.

 <asp:FileUpload ID="myFileUpload" BackColor="DarkBlue" ForeColor="White" runat="server" />